geddy/geddy/README.md

 ```
 ## Models and validations

-Geddy has a simple way of defining models with a full-featured
+Nails has a simple way of defining models with a full-featured
 set of data validations.
 The syntax is similar to models in
 Ruby's ActiveRecord or DataMapper.